When were you last outside and the absence of light prevented you from seeing your shoes much less the path before you?

 Stargazing in Utah is an extremely affordable, year-round activity that changes every season and can be combined with active or social pursuits.
 It can be guided or done individually by novices or experts, grannies and tots.
 As in other designated Utah Dark Sky areas throughout Utah, astrotourism numbers and dollars have increased around North Fork Park even as the lighting has decreased.
 Day visitors stay overnight spending more money on lodging and extra meals.

 This means not just an increase in businesses but the types of them.
 Local businesswoman, Ashley Cross agrees.
-She and her husband, Chris, recently opened New World Distillery, a “destination distillery” (yes, in Utah) making award-winning gin and premium agave (don’t even think about squandering this stuff in a margarita).
+She and her husband, Chris, owners of New World Distillery, a “destination distillery” (yes, in Utah) making award-winning gin and premium agave (don’t even think about squandering this stuff in a margarita).
 Their stylish tasting room with giant picture windows revealing an immaculate production area with stills that sparkle like the stars in the night sky is minutes from North Fork Park.
 Surprisingly, this popular stop off the main road chooses not to illuminate its sign, a compass that, as positioned, appropriately points up toward the Dark Sky.
 When asked how anyone knows how to get there, Ashley chuckled, “Ask Siri.”

 Written by Paula Colman for Utah Office of Tourism.